Definition and foundations of the collaborative economy

 The collaborative economy maximizes the use of underutilized assets, increasing their efficiency and reducing overall user spending.

-Emission reduction and environmental sustainability
+Reduction of emissions and environmental sustainability

 Social and technological impact

-This impact is reflected in the creation of economic opportunities, the promotion of self-employment, and the transformation of modern lifestyles.
+This impact is reflected in the creation of economic opportunities, the promotion of self-employment and the transformation of modern lifestyles.

-Generating business and self-employment opportunities
+Generation of business opportunities and self-employment

 This model reduces traditional barriers, facilitating access to markets and promoting the economic independence of many users.